-These appointed representatives may be paid a small fee by your insurer and cannot put any time, thought or effort into your case - or they just don't get what motorbiking is about.
+These appointed representatives may be paid a small fee by your insurer and cannot put any time, thought or effort into your case - or they just don't get what motorcycling is about.

 Will my Legal Expenses Insurance still cover me?

-“Legal Expenses Insurance” policires which are often attached to motorbike insurance is not actually not worth the paper it's written on and was only a means of directing policyholders to the insurer's panel solicitor.
-Motorcycle Law Scotland work on a “no win, no fee” basis so you have not costs to incur for running your case and you are also protected should your case end up in court and we lose.
+“Legal Expenses Insurance” policies, which are often attached to motorcycle insurance, are not actually worth the paper they're written on and are only a means of directing policyholders to the insurer's panel solicitor.
+Motorcycle Law Scotland work on a “no win, no fee” basis, so you have not costs to incur for running your case and you are also protected should your case end up in court and we lose.

 What questions to ask when looking for a new solicitor?

 How much experience do they have of personal injury work and motorbike accidents?
-This should be evident on their webiste bio and through case studies and testimonials on the firm's website.
+This should be evident on their website bio and through case studies and testimonials on the firm's website.

 Do they specialise in motorcycle personal injury cases or do they do all sorts of other types of personal injury work?